What Does Plumeria Flower Mean and Symbolise?

 What are the Folktales Associated with Plumeria Blossoms?

 The Mayan Lacandón myth describes how the god K’akoch created the Plumerias.
 This blossom according to the myth gave birth to the gods – the Sun, the Moon, and the Earth.
-After all the creation, the new life of Hachakyun descended onto the Earth making it a place to thrive and survive.
+After all the creation, the new breath of life of Hachakyun descended onto the Earth making it a place to thrive and survive.

 What does a Plumeria Floral Tattoo Symbolize?

 Hawaiians are very well known for tattooing their bodies with their rich cultural history.
-This floral tattoo signifies the start of a new life and the burst of Spring.
+This floral tattoo signifies the start of a new life and the burst of spring.
 Those who choose this truly believe in the power of rebirth and reincarnation.

-Uses of Plumerias
+Uses of Plumeria Trees

-Apart from its value in the perfume industry, there are a few known traditional medical uses for the Frangipani.
-The plant has known benefits such as antimicrobial, antibacterial, and anticarcinogenic properties.
-In traditional Ayurvedic medicine, the flowers are used as a remedy for mental struggles such as anxiety, fear, and insomnia.
+There are a few known traditional medical uses for the frangipani.
+The plant has known healing powers such as antimicrobial, antibacterial, and anticarcinogenic properties.
+In traditional Ayurvedic medicine, the flowers are used as a remedy for most cases of mental struggles.

 ~ image source: depositphotos/dexteris